Feminism. It’s a concept that has been with me my whole life.

 All of a sudden I was no longer choosing clothes and wearing makeup to please others, or to conform to societal norms.
 If I wore makeup, I did it for me.
 I dressed in whatever pleased me that day.
 Cosy, sexy, comfy.
 Jeans, dresses, yoga tights.

-All of a sudden I didn’t get embarrassed when my daughter was exploring the diamond between her thighs.
+the diamond between her thighs.
 Instead, I would celebrate it.
 Yes, you go girl!
 No shame!
 Explore your pleasure potential!
 Explore what it means to be a girl and a woman.

 All of a sudden I dared to be my authentic, full self in all sorts of situations.
 The full package, with emotions, a menstrual cycle, intellect and intuition.
 I accepted myself in all that I am.
 I stopped analysing and criticising myself and my performance from a masculine point of view.
 Compassion, empathy, creation and listening, those are some of my strengths, and I started valuing them just as much as my analytical and organisational skills.
 Through this, I found my true power.